piscisvolans/lab-journal-template/README.md

 Hosting your lab journal on the College of Engineering webspace
 ---------------------------------------------------------------------

 If you're a College of Engineering student (which, if you're a physics graduate or undergraduate student, you are) you already have an Engineering Workstation account and some free webspace.
+To access it, go to https://web.engr.illinois.edu and log in with your NetID and AD password.

+Under "Files," you can click on "File Manager" to see the files and folders in your webspace.
+If there's an ```index.html``` in the ```public_html``` folder, it will show up when you go to http://web.engr.illinois.edu/~yournetid/.

+To upload your lab journal, it's easier to access your webspace with SSH.
+Download and install [WinSCP](http://winscp.net/).
+Log in with the following:
+* Host name: web.engr.illinois.edu
+* User name: Your NetID
+* Password: Your AD password

+After logging in, you should see your local files on the left and the files on your webspace to the right.
+Navigate to your local ```my-lab-journal``` folder, select everything in the ```_site``` folder, and drag it over to the ```public_html``` folder on your webspace.
+You'll do this every time you update your lab journal--maybe sure to select and copy everything, and choose "yes" if WinSCP asks if you want to overwrite existing files.

+Your lab journal should now be live at http://web.engr.illinois.edu/~yournetid/ !

+You might want to set a password to restrict access to your lab journal.
+You can do this easily by clicking on "Password protect directories" under "Security" on the main page at https://web.engr.illinois.edu.
+Just follow the instructions to add authorized users and corresponding passwords.
+(Choose the entire ```public_html``` folder as the directory to password protect.)